Reflecting Upon Irreducible Mind

 psychophysiologist leaves out of his account"

-of the theory, especially when we're discussing of the philosophical aspects
+formulation of the theory, especially when we're discussing of the

 As the authors of Irreducible Mind recognize "